 - Patients who find that local anesthetic is not effective in pain control;

-- Patients with allergies to local aesthetic;
+- Patients with allergies to local anesthetic;

 - Patients who require long, complex, or particularly invasive dental procedures;